 You'll be given four or five short texts dealing with various situations from everyday life, along with questions to test your comprehension.

 Read the articles carefully, then study the questions.
 Be sure you understand exactly what's being asked before reading the articles a second time.
 If there are any words you don't know, try to figure them out from the context: given the rest of the article, what makes sense there?

-The best way to prepare for the reading portion is to read regularly.
-Here at Learn French With Alexa and Kwiziq, we publish French articles and transcripts on a variety of topics in our Bilingual Reader, where you can read the French and click any phrase to see the English translation as well as related grammar lessons:
+The best way to prepare for the reading portion of your DELF A1 exam is to read regularly in French.
+We publish many French articles and transcripts on a variety of topics in our Bilingual Reader, where you can read the text in French and click on any phrase to see the English translation as well as related grammar lessons:

-Borrow or buy French readers or children's books, and look for French websites that use relatively simple language, such as sites for children (e.g., 1 jour 1 actu), shopping, travel, or entertainment.
-Regular reading will help you learn new grammar and vocabulary, which will help you with the other language skills as well.
+You can also borrow or buy French readers or children's books, and look for French websites that use relatively simple language, such as sites for children (e.g., 1 jour 1 actu), shopping, travel, or entertainment.
+Regular reading will help you learn new grammar and vocabulary, which will help you with the other language skills as well

-Also try these online exercises from one of Kwiziq's Education Partners: A1 reading comprehension.
+Try these online exercises from one of our Education Partners here at Learn French With Alexa and Kwiziq: A1 reading comprehension.

 30 minutes / 25 points